javelit/docs/content/develop/api-reference/media/_index.md

 # Media elements

-It's easy to embed images, videos, and audio files directly into your Jeamlit apps.
+It's easy to embed images, videos, and audio files directly into your Javelit apps.

 ***Coming soon.***